matthiasroder/genAITextEditor/README.md

 ## Features

 - **Live Text Transformation**: As you type, your text is automatically transformed using the GPT API and displayed in a separate column.
+- **Multi-Document Support**: Create, manage, and switch between multiple documents with seamless navigation.
 - **Version Control**: Save, browse, and restore different versions of your document with automatic and manual saving options.
+- **Cross-Window Collaboration**: Work on the same document in multiple browser windows with conflict resolution.
 - **AI Feedback**: Receive feedback on your text as you write to help improve your content.
 - **Grid-Based Layout**: Allows you to see your outline and the AI-generated text on the same page.
 - **Custom Prompt**: Edit the transformation prompt to customize how your text is processed.